burlachenkok/exploring-python3/python3-note.md

 > Python is more elegant and short than C++.

 One more time it depends on what you mean exactly.
-Some logic that works with byte view in the virtual memory of the process even can not be expressed in Python at all in the most effective way.
-Next, if you consider application classes that can be expressed in Python, then in general this is true if measure elegance by several lines of code in Python.
+Some logic that works with byte view in the virtual memory of the process even can not be expressed in Python at all in an effective way.

+Next, if you consider application classes that can be expressed in Python, then in general this is true if measure elegance by amount of lines of code in Python.

 However, the first thing in creating algorithms - they should be correct.
 In our experience, what is interesting after some amount of code is that there is a very strange asymmetry that you will observe once you create projects in Python and C++ with 40K lines of code and more.
 With at least such a big size Python is not even close to C++.
 Compiling languages forces you to follow some discipline, and Python does not.